agroimpacts/nmeo/README.md

 2. Small satellites
 3. UAS/drones
 4. In situ sensor networks
-5. Advanced ML/Deep learning
+5. Advances in machine learning, particularly deep learning

-After an initial introduction to the various toolsets we will be using, students will form project teams (\~3-5 people each) to tackle further development and application of one of the three project areas.
+After an initial introduction to the various toolsets we will be using, students will form project teams (~3-5 people each) to tackle further development and application of one of the three project areas.
 These projects (described [here](docs/projects.md) in more detail) will be assessed by means of a formal in-class presentation and team-authored